 - Chips - serve as a dip with tortilla chips as desired

-- Cilantro and basil- fresh herbs brighten this fruit salsa, but feel free to omit as desired
+- Cilantro and basil- fresh herbs brighten this fruity salad, but feel free to omit as desired

-Lime zest is the colored outside portion of the citrus fruit peel.
+- Equipment: Lime zest is the colored portion of the citrus fruit peel.
 The best way to remove the zest is with a microplane, which is a handheld metal plate with sharp holes in it.
-Grating foods with a microplane is faster and more consistent.
 Make sure to remove the colored part of the skin only!
 The white pith can taste bitter.

 Not really!
 Capsaicin, which is the chemical compound that contains fiery heat, is actually concentrated in the inner white pith or rib of the pepper.
 While the seeds may be coated with some of the capsaicin from being in contact with the rib, they themselves do not actually contain any heat.

-Mix together the salsa ingredients, minus the avocado and salt, up to 8 hours beforehand and refrigerate.
+Mix together the salad ingredients, minus the avocado and salt, up to 8 hours beforehand and refrigerate.
 Add the salt to taste and cubed avocado right before serving.

 Serve this as a dip with tortilla or cinnamon chips.
 Or pair it with almost anything savory, salty, meaty, fresh, or slightly sweet.
-You'll be surprised by how many of your favorite dishes taste even better with salsa on top.
-You can even put fruity salsa on a salad.
+You'll be surprised by how many of your favorite dishes taste even better with this salsa-style salad on top.

 👩🏽🍳 Made This Recipe

-Leave a review for Mango Strawberry Avocado Edamame Salsa and share your creation with me on Instagram.
+Leave a review for Avocado Mango Salad and share your creation with me on Instagram.
 It makes my day to see you recreate my recipes.

 I would love it if you would ⭐️ rate this recipe and leave a comment.
 Thank you in advance.